the-crypt-keeper/LlamaCpp-Horde-Bridge/README.md

-# KoboldAI Horde Bridge
+# LlamaCpp Horde Bridge

-This software enables you to join your [llama.cpp](https://github.com/ggerganov/llama.cpp) server to the [KoboldAI Horde](https://github.com/db0/AI-Horde) and make it into a worker.
+This software enables you to join your [llama.cpp](https://github.com/ggerganov/llama.cpp) server to the [KoboldAI Horde](https://github.com/db0/AI-Horde) and make it into a Scribe worker, performing distributed text generation.

 It is a fork of [KoboldAI-Horde-Bridge](https://raw.githubusercontent.com/db0/KoboldAI-Horde-Bridge).

-This repository contains a little bridge script which you can run on your own machine (windows or linux).
-It will take care of communicating between the KoboldAI Horde and your own KAI Worker.
-This will allow people to use their own PCs to support the KAI horde.

 # Why llama.cpp and not koboldcpp?